 - 5. Suggesting the IADC establishes an international regulation for satellite launches, while keeping in mind the purpose and the necessity of the satellite's launch, as well as the number of satellites launched per year; - 6.
 Inviting the Member States to follow ESA Mitigation Guidelines providing guidance on, amongst others, passivation, de-orbiting from LEO and re-orbiting from geosynchronous equatorial orbit (GEO); - 7.
-Appealing to the European Commision to warn Member States of threats to their satellites and encouraging them to create backup systems for satellites responsible for critical infrastructure; - 8.
-Inviting the European Council to expand the Space Surveillance and Tracking (SST) Support Framework to encompass all Member States; - Encouraging the United Nations Office for Outer Space Affairs (UNOOSA) to update the space 9. legislation with specific regards to the definition of space debris, in order to reflect modern technologies and circumstances;
+Appealing to the European Commission to warn Member States of threats to their satellites and encouraging them to create backup systems for satellites responsible for critical infrastructure; - 8.
+Inviting the European Council to expand the Space Surveillance and Tracking (SST) Support Framework to encompass all Member States; - 9.
+Encouraging the United Nations Office for Outer Space Affairs (UNOOSA) to update the space legislation to reflect modern technologies and circumstances;